serverless/serverless/docs/providers/aws/guide/packaging.md

 <!--
-title: Serverless Framework Guide - AWS Lambda Guide - Packaging
+title: Serverless Framework - Packaging
-menuText: Packaging
-menuOrder: 12
 description: How the Serverless Framework packages your AWS Lambda functions and other available options
 layout: Doc
 -->